ignabelitzky/gui-dice-simulation/README.md

 Here is a [little clip of the program](https://youtu.be/RKCld1lS1OM)

 ## Contributing
-This piece of software is far from complete so pull requests are welcome.
+This piece of software is far from being completed so pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## TO-DO
 - Add sound when the dice is rolling.